Freight Shipping from Chicago to Cincinnati

 How much does it cost to ship freight from Chicago to Cincinnati?

-Full truckload (FTL) rates from Chicago, IL to Cincinnati, OH currently range from $705-$869 for a standard dry van load over the 328-mile route.
+Full truckload (FTL) rates from Chicago, IL to Cincinnati, OH currently range $705-$869 (roughly $2.15-$2.67 per mile over 328 miles).
 LTL shipments typically cost $380-$679 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Cincinnati?

-Standard FTL transit from Chicago to Cincinnati is approximately 6 hrs by truck over 328 miles.
+Standard FTL transit from Chicago to Cincinnati is approximately 6 hrs by truck over 328 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Chicago to Cincinnati freight?